 Fail to deliver services that align with customer needs and expectations, societal expectations and Regulatory Standard obligations.

-Defining and enabling the delivery of inclusive services aligned to customer service needs and expectations including consideration to community cohesion factors is central to the Group's activities.
+Defining and enabling the delivery of inclusive services aligned to customer service needs and expectations is central to the Group's activities.

-This is framed in the context of the Social Housing (Regulation) Act and related new consumer regulation and broader Housing Ombudsman role.
+This is framed in the context of the Regulator of Social Housing Consumer Standards and Housing Ombudsman expectations.